Category: Personal growth

 If you’ve spent time here — reading, reflecting, pausing with me — thank you.
 Truly.
 Thank you for giving a moment of your life to The Stratagem’s Archive.

-If this piece resonated, consider liking, sharing, or subscribing so other fellow wandering, weary, or wondering archivists can find it too.
+Liking, sharing, or subscribing helps other fellow wandering, weary, or wondering archivists can find it too.

 Or simply sit quietly with it, reflect, and carry your own thoughts forward.